kurt-krueckeberg/petzen/citation-example.md

-This is an example of how to properly cite Archion.de church book ia  images.
+This is an example of how to properly cite Archion.de church book images.
 The permanent in this example is to image (**Bild** in German) number 4 that was viewed on October 29, 2022.
 The navigation steps to access the image are also provided.

 |Archion image Permalink|Associated Citation|
 |:---|:---|